 And it's just rude to the people that are in the meeting.

 So your background, you want to keep it simple, keep it clean, keep it, like I have a branded sign.
 You might want to do something like that.
 Many people use a virtual background, which can look good too.
-Of course you want that to be appropriate.
+Of course, you want that to be appropriate.
 And you also want that to be not the one where every time you're moving, you can see everything else.
 There are some really good virtual backgrounds out there where that doesn't happen.
 And you actually think those people are in those rooms.
 I think it's pretty cool.
 Number four, distance, not too close up to your face.
 We see this a lot, but not too far away so that you're not straining to get to the microphone.

 So you want to keep a good distance between you and your camera.

 And while I'm on this topic about distance and appearance and lighting and background, invest if you need to in a high definition camera.
 Go to Best Buy, get one, you can get one for about $150 or less, and it just makes a total difference versus what is on your laptop.
 Okay.
 So if you're doing this a lot, you're talking to clients a lot, go ahead and make the investment of getting a really nice camera.
 I think it will make a difference.
 In addition to the distance, we want to make sure when we think about eye level, are we looking up at the camera, looking down, those are not good looks either.
 So we know when we see that, that somebody is up too close or they're up high and looking down.
 You must be eye level right here, right at the camera.
-And you'll you'll have it made.
+And you'll have it made.
 You'll just have it made.

 Some people like to stand.
 Some people like to sit.

-If you haven't invested in a good microphone, you might want to, if you're doing a lot of talking, you might want to get a nice mic depending on your device and the laptop of which you are doing these Zooms on.
-Last, we're going to talk about environment.
+If you haven't invested in a good microphone, you might want to, if you're doing a lot of talking, you might want to get a nice mic depending on your device and the laptop on which you are doing these Zooms on.
+Last, we're going to talk about the environment.
 It's got to be a quiet place.
 So keep kids, pets, any type of background noise to a minimum, if you're capable to the best of your ability.
 Again, it's tough depending on where you're working.
 If you're at the office, again, a quiet conference room or perhaps your office.
-Just again, making sure that you're aware of the surroundings behind you.
+Just again, make sure that you're aware of the surroundings behind you.
 How you look affects how you are received.
 We know this.
 Follow these tips to definitely maximize your impression of how you look and the more effective you will be with clients, you will be more professional and you will like what you see.

 Just take the few extra steps to get better lighting,

-get a better, maybe it's a better background, maybe it's better a camera.
+Get better, maybe it's a better background, maybe it's better a camera.
 And maybe you're just more aware.
 Sometimes you put your laptop up high, just to get that angle, that exact right eye level.
-All of these tips are going to help you not only look your best, but give you the confidence to do what you do on Zoom and make it happen.
+All of these tips are going to help you not only look your best but give you the confidence to do what you do on Zoom and make it happen.
 So I'm excited because following these steps will create more success for you and create more referrals and make you look and shine and be the bright rockstar agent that you are.
 So put this into practice and have a great week and a successful week listing and selling houses.
 I'm Sherri Johnson, you rock and I'll see you soon.

 Sherri is CEO and founder of Sherri Johnson Coaching & Consulting.
 With 25 years of experience in real estate as an agent, broker, and executive, Sherri now offers her proven strategies through coaching, consulting and keynote speaking services nationwide.
 She is a national speaker for the Homes.com Secrets of Top Selling Agents tour and is the Official Real Estate Coach for McKissock Learning and Real Estate Express.
 She is also a preferred national coach for multiple Top-10 national real estate brokers, and has been named a RISMedia Real Estate Newsmaker in 2020 and 2021 as an Industry Influencer and Thought Leader.
 Learn more about Sherri by visiting https://www.SherriJohnson.com/ Like us on Facebook https://www.facebook.com/sherrijohnsonconsulting Follow us on Instagram https://www.Instagram.com/_SherriJohnson